 Consult with your primary care doctor about neck or back pain lasting more than a few days or weeks at the most.
 After a physical examination, review of medical history and diagnostic imagery like an X-ray or MRI hopefully diagnose the source of pain, your doctor can develop a treatment plan.
 If tendon inflammation is contributing to neck or back pain, possible options for conventional treatment include:

 - Chiropractic work or physical therapy

-Most of the time, inflammation of spinal tendons, discs, facet joints, and vertebrae can be treated with the above methods, However, if you would like more information about treating spinal inflammation with outpatient, laser-assisted procedures, Laser Spine Institute (LSI) can help.
-We specialize in minimally-invasive, endoscopic procedures that can help you overcome back and neck pain.
-Contact us today for a free review of your MRI or CT scan.
+In many cases, inflammation of spinal tendons, discs, facet joints and vertebrae can be treated with the above methods.
+However, if you would like more information about treating spinal inflammation with outpatient, minimally invasive procedures, Laser Spine Institute can help.
+We specialize in minimally invasive procedures that can help you find relief from neck and back pain without the hospital stay and long recovery times^ that go with traditional procedures.

 Contact us for your no-cost MRI review* to find out if you may be a candidate for one of our minimally invasive procedures.